-The Create a New Instance page provides two ways to launch an instance:
+The Create a New Instance page includes these ways to launch an instance:

-- The Classic Wizard offers you more granular control and advanced settings for configuring the type of instance you want to launch. - The Quick Launch Wizard simplifies the process for you and automatically configures many selections for you so you can started quickly with an instance.
-This tutorial guides you through the Quick Launch Wizard. - 3.
-On the Create a New Instance page, click Quick Launch Wizard. - 4.
-In Name Your Instance, enter an instance name that has meaning for you. - 5.
+- The Classic Wizard offers you more granular control and advanced settings for configuring your instance. - The Quick Launch Wizard automatically configures many selections for you, so that you can get started quickly.
+This tutorial guides you through the Quick Launch Wizard.

+This tutorial guides you through the Quick Launch Wizard.

+- 3. On the Create a New Instance page, click Quick Launch Wizard. - 4.
+Optional: In Name Your Instance, enter an instance name that has meaning for you. - 5.
 Under Choose a Key Pair, choose from any existing key pairs that you have created or create a new key pair.
 For this example, we'll create a key pair:

 Do not select the None option.
-If you launch an instance without a key pair, you can't connect to your instance.
+If you launch your instance without a key pair, you can't connect to it.

 - a.
-Click Create new Key Pair. - b.
+Click Create New. - b.
 Type a name for your key pair and then click Download.
-You need the contents of the private key to connect to your instance after it is launched.
-Amazon Web Services doesn't have the private portion of a key pair.

-- c.
-Save the private key in a safe place on your computer.
-Note the location because you need the key to connect to the instance. - 6.
-Under Choose a Launch Configuration, choose the operating system and software configuration for your instance.
-In this example, we'll use Microsoft Windows Server 2008 with a 64-bit operating system.
-The star by this choice indicates that it is within the Free Usage Tier.
+You'll need the contents of the private key to connect to your instance after you launch it.
+Amazon Web Services doesn't have the private portion of a key pair. - c.
+Save your private key in a safe place on your computer.
+Note the location because you'll need the key to connect to your instance. - 6.
+Under Choose a Launch Configuration, the Quick Launch Wizard displays a list of basic configurations called Amazon Machine Images (AMI) that you can choose from to launch your instance.
+An AMI contains everything needed to create a new instance of a server, for example, a web server or a database server.
+In this tutorial, we'll use Microsoft Windows Server 2008 with a 64-bit operating system.
+If the configuration is marked with a star, this indicates that it's within the Free Usage Tier.